dthaler/otrp-http/draft-thaler-teep-otrp-over-http.md

 ~~~~

 Only the POST method is specified for TAM resources exposed over HTTP.
-A URI of such a resource is referred to as the "TAM URI".
-OTrP can
+A URI of such a resource is referred to as a "TAM URI".
+A TAM URI can
-can use any HTTP(S) URI.
+be any HTTP(S) URI.
 The URI to use is configured in an OTrP Agent
 via an out-of-band mechanism, as discussed in the next section.

 When HTTPS is used, TLS certificates MUST be checked according to {{!RFC2818}}.